Stand with Ukraine. Fight for freedom and democracy

 Generating the password automatically

-Another possible way to integrate the Register User action with a payment gateway is to generate the user password automatically after successful payment.
-In this case, the user will not be able to set a password manually because the password will be autogenerated.
-This workflow involves a custom coding solution.
+Another possible way to integrate the “Register User” action with a payment gateway is to generate the user password automatically after successful payment.
+In this case, users won’t have to set a password manually during the registration — the password will be autogenerated for them.
+That password will be sent to users in an email after they complete the payment and register successfully.
+Later, they will be able to change it from their account.

 Then, click the pencil-shaped button under the “Register User” action.
-In the editing screen, map the Password and Confirm Password fields with the newly created Hidden field.

-setting up the send email action
+setting up the send email user action

 adding a generated password to the email content